kbaum/ocdefeat/README.md

 1).
 Fork this repository
 2).
 Install all gem dependencies by running bundle install (or bundle) 3).
-Run migrations with the command rake db:migrate to set up the database.
-3).
-Seed your database by running rake db:seed.
+Run migrations with the command rake db:migrate to set up the database 3).
+Seed your database by running rake db:seed
 4).
 Run command rails s start up your application's local server 5).
 Navigate to http://localhost:3000/ to start using OCDefeat!